TankEngine-ish/ct_scan_human_organs_monai_segmentation/README.md

-# Commons Issues You Might Encounter
+# Common Issues You Might Encounter

 - Missing or Corrupted DICOM: Remove non-DICOM files from the folder of your downloaded CT images or pass only .dcm slices to LoadImage.
 - The Windows-only pywin32 package in the requirements.txt will brake your installation if it's being set-up on a UNIX machine.
 Make sure to delete it ot comment it out before installing the dependencies inside.